Find answers to the top frequently asked questions.

 Change of Major, Minor, or Double Major Process

 - How do I change my major to a major offered by the Nazarian College?
 Students may change their major only if they can complete their new major within 140 units.
 Students within business switching to a new business major must file a Change of Major through their CSUN Portal account if they have completed less than 90 units.
 For a tutorial, please visit the Change of Major or Minor page.
-Students outside of Nazarian College must first complete the Online Overview Workshop and make an academic advisement appointment.
+It is highly suggested that students outside of Nazarian College first complete the Online Overview Workshop prior to scheduling an academic advisement appointment.
 Nazarian College Student Services Center/EOP processes requests to change a major for students with less than 90 units.
 Students with 90 units or more must submit a change of major form to the upper division mentor for their intended major in person.
 For a list of the upper division mentors, please visit Upper Division Mentors (URL).

 - Can I add or change a minor?
 Students may add a minor only if they can complete both their major and minor within 140 units.
 Nazarian College Student Services Center/EOP processes requests to add a minor for students with less than 90 units.
 Students with 90 units or more must submit a change of minor form to the upper division mentor for their intended minor in person.
 For a list of the upper division mentors, please visit Upper Division Mentors (URL).